-One of the newest eateries to the scene, Lil Mama’s serves Chicago-style hoagies.
-Owner Tiffany Pauldon-Banks created the menu in the comfort of her own home with her husband and son.
-One bite and you’ll be transported right to Chicago.
-For another female-owned sandwich shop, check out Mindy B’s Deli right around the corner.
+Check out Mindy B’s Deli, a woman-owned sandwich shop that's right around the corner from Patten Parkway and across from Miller Park.
 Looking for views of the Tennessee River?
 Scottie’s on the River is your place.
 Opened in 2018 by Scottie Bowman, Scottie’s has become a local favorite hangout spot serving up some of the freshest seafood in town.

 If you want to get a little taste of everything Chattanooga has to offer, book a Chatt Taste Food Tour with Briana Garza.
 Choose from three different tours: West Village, Taco Tuesday, or Art & Southern Cuisine.
 Not only will you get to explore Chattanooga’s unique food scene, but you’ll also learn more about the neighborhoods, art, and cultural scene in the Scenic City.

 Need a few more female-owned restaurants to check out?
 Find locally baked goods from Bread & Butter or check out Cashew and Sluggo’s Vegan Café for vegan-friendly options.